nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * People (peopleapp.py): NVDA will announce first suggestion when looking for a contact.
 Unlike other search fields, there is no controller for event.
 However, the suggestion raises item selected event.
 * Cortana (searchui.py): Cortana uses name change events and specific automation ID's to convey text messages.
 Name change event is also employed when Cortana tries to understand the text a user is dictating, which in old releases of the add-on meant NVDA would announce gibberish, subsequently resolved in later add-on releases.
 * Settings (systemsettings.py): NVDA will announce messages such as Windows Update notifications, and this is done through live region changed event (name change event in older add-on releases).
-* Sets interface (tabexperiencehost.py) on Redstone 5: when switching between app tabs, NVDA will announce name and position of the new tab.
+* Sets interface (tabexperiencehost.py) on select Redstone 5 preview builds: when switching between app tabs, NVDA will announce name and position of the new tab.
+* Shell Experience Host (shellexperiencehost.py): in Action Center, toggling some quick actions causes item status change event to be logged.
+NVDA will announce the new status if appropriate.
 * Microsoft Store (winstore_app.py): just like Settings app, status messages are announced, this time dealing with product downloads such as apps and multimedia content.

 #### Sets